rt-comps/rt-comps.github.io/dev/simon/modules/rt.md

 |*deps*|{Array}|-|List of components needed by this component (Default: empty array)|
 |*mods*|{Array}|-|List of additional modules needed by this component (Default: empty array)|

-Initialise a new component and load any dependencies (components and/or modules)
+Initialise a new component and load any dependancies (components and/or modules)